 Are you fascinated by Data Science?
 Do you think Machine Learning is fun?
 Do you want to learn more about these fields but aren’t sure where to start?
 Well, start with Kaggle!

-Kaggle is an online community devoted to Data Science and Machine Learning founded by Google in 2010.
+Kaggle is an online community devoted to Data Scientist and Machine Learning founded by Google in 2010.
 It is the largest data community in the world with members ranging from ML beginners like yourself to some of the best researchers in the world.
 Kaggle is also the best place to start playing with data as it hosts over 23,000 public datasets and more than 200,000 public notebooks that can be run online!
 And in case that’s not enough, Kaggle also hosts many Data Science competitions with insanely high cash prizes (1.5 Million was offered once!).

 But there are still many misconceptions about Kaggle.
 Some believe that it is only a competition hosting website while others think that only experts can use it fully.
 The truth is that Kaggle is also a platform for beginners as it provides resources like basic courses relating to Data Science and ML.
 And then it also has basic competitions in the “Getting Started” category that slowly makes beginners into experts.
 And that is why this article provides an introduction to Kaggle and also the path you can follow to eventually become a full-fledged Data Science expert.
 Now let’s get started!!!